If you have an aquatic turtle you’ll need a filter. After many turtle canister filters, I would pick the Reptofilter as the best filter for turtles.

 So, it is important that whatever filter you choose, it comes with a good, reliable and preferably multi-year warranty.

-In my opinion, Fluval Canister Filters (click here to see the current price on Amazon) are the best canister filters for turtles.
+In my opinion, Fluval Canister Filters (click to learn more on Amazon) are the best canister filters for turtles.

 The Fluval series of filters are my personal favorite for a few reasons: